beekeepeer/Satbify/README.md

 - **Core Application**: Written in Java 17, utilizing dynamic programming for decision-making.
 - **Reaper Script**: Implemented in Lua.
-- **Cross-Platform Communication**: Uses `cURL` and a REST API with json load to facilitate interaction.
+- **Communication with the server**: Uses `cURL` and a REST API with json load to facilitate interaction.

 ## Installation & Usage